Cryptocurrency Licence in Lithuania

 Procedural rules, AML/KYC procedures

-- Source of welfare, proof of address of residence
+- Proof of address of residence and source of welfare

 The duties of an AML employee include: